“Do or plan (something) with a specific purpose in mind.”

 - A clear goal, related to a specific business problem

 - A clear understanding of your learners and their needs

 - The optimal mix of experiences that will meet the goal

 So, let’s quickly look at the five steps to a successful results-driven curriculum…

 1. Create a clear project charter

 This step is all about being clear on your business problem and desired learning outcomes.
 What is the impetus for the initiative and what are the associated symptoms (i.e. what’s not working now)?
 What will change if the initiative is successful?
 How will you measure that success?

 2. Know your audience

-One common fault with many training programs is that they have a large, homogenous potential audience–“all members” or “all new employees” or “our entire organization.”
+One common fault with many training programmes is that they have a large, homogenous potential audience–“all members” or “all new employees” or “our entire organisation.”
 And a common trap designers fall into is trying to design one solution that meets the needs of all of these potential audience members.
 Unfortunately, this one-size-fits-all approach will leave you coming up short for everyone.